 Always Be Monitoring to Improve Teams Performance

 Testing before changes (for baselines), after changes (to confirm if any new network upgrades improved or broke the benchmark), and continuous monitoring in production, becomes a central part of IT monitoring strategy.

 But exceptionally when outages occur, Exoprise treats them better than others.
 A few days ago, and as always, CloudReady detected the Exchange Online and Microsoft 365 issue 2 hours before Microsoft acknowledged the problem on their site.

 Teams AV testing under conditions (public or private sites) that reflect exactly what end-users are experiencing establishes the monitoring and troubleshooting process as more valuable.
 Monitoring of Teams WebRTC/AV stats from cloud sites isn’t realistic while everyone WFH today.
 On the other hand, Teams messaging, and availability monitoring of Teams run from Exoprise global public vantage sites.

-For WFH employees, the combination of CloudReady and Service Watch helps to provide a complete overview of the user experience along with a high-level insight into the health of the network infrastructure.
+The combination of CloudReady and Service Watch helps to provide a complete overview of the user experience along with a high-level insight into the health of the network infrastructure.
 Don’t believe us?
 Check out our video with Forrester.

 Microsoft Teams Notifications to Optimize Performance